 Beam’s active ingredients (CoQ10, riboflavin, and magnesium) are generally safe to take alongside other medications, but note that magnesium can reduce the effectiveness of the anticonvulsant gabapentin (also known as Gralise, Horizant, or Neuraptine).
-If you have any questions, it’s best to talk to your doctor before starting Beam.
+If you have any questions, it’s best to talk to your medical provider before starting Beam.

 Articles in this section